 SPECIFIC – A specific goal is one that has a definitive beginning and end to it, as well as other concrete aspects such as a location, time frame, and requirements.

 The more specific you are with your goal, the better chance you have at achieving it.

 Another military adage (that is relevant to this part of SMART) is to aim small, miss small.
-For example, your chance of hitting the bullseye is greater if you specifically aim for it rather than just generally aiming toward the target.
-And even if you miss the bullseye (when specifically aiming at it), you’re more likely to get closer to it than if you just pointed at the whole target.
+For example, your chance of hitting the bulls-eye is greater if you specifically aim for it rather than just generally aiming toward the target.
+And, even if you miss the bulls-eye, you’re more likely to get closer to it than if you just pointed at the whole target.

 It would benefit me to clarify in greater detail my goal.
-For example, I should say something like “I will thru-hike the Tahoe Rim Trail in 12 days, between the dates of July 1-12.”
+For example, better for me to declare that “I will thru-hike the Tahoe Rim Trail in 12 days, between the dates of July 1-12.”

 At this stage in planning, however, I might not actually know if these details are reasonable.
 I might just use placeholders for dates and a duration of time.
 When I confirm this information through more research I can then add it to my goal.